honest-todd/venv-tutorial/README.md

 * install any packages in your new envirement.
 * use `pip` or `pip3 install` if using Python3.
 ## ![](gif/8.gif)
-## 9. Deactivate the environment
+## 9. Deactivate the envirement
-* use the command `deactivate` to exit the environment.
+* use the command `deactivate` to exit the envirement.
 * now you're back to your global packages!
 ## ![](gif/9.gif)
 # _That's it.
 Enjoy!_